GBK-Data/Sales-Dashboard-Project/README.md

 - Data ready for Pivot Table and Power BI analysis.

 # Key Insights
--S ales show clear seasonal trends, with peaks in specific months/quarters, indicating strong time-based demand patterns.
+- Sales show clear seasonal trends, with peaks in specific months/quarters, indicating strong time-based demand patterns.
 - A small number of products/categories generate the majority of total revenue, suggesting a Pareto effect in sales distribution.
 - Certain regions outperform others significantly, highlighting opportunities for targeted expansion and marketing.
 - Sales performance is not evenly distributed over time, with noticeable fluctuations that could impact forecasting and inventory planning.